 Is it difficult to replace an anode rod?

-Replacing an anode rod is generally a simple process for most homeowners.
+Most homeowners find replacing an anode rod simple.
 Turn off the power supply or gas hot water system to the water heater.
 Drain several gallons of water, then unthread the old rod and replace it with a new one of the same size.
-Re-fill and restore power or gas when finished.
+When finished, refill and restore power or gas.

 Can I lower the thermostat further to save energy?